JaninduWeerakkody/IntentManagement/IntentManagementAPI/RAILWAY_DEPLOYMENT.md

 ### Common Issues

 1. **Build Failures**:
+   - ✅ **FIXED**: The `nixpacks.toml` file now properly specifies the project file
    - Check that all dependencies are properly specified in `.csproj`
-   - Ensure the Dockerfile is correctly configured
+   - Ensure the project file is in the root directory

 2. **Port Issues**:
-   - Verify the port in `railway.toml` matches your application
+   - Verify the port in configuration files matches your application
    - Check that Kestrel is configured to listen on `0.0.0.0:8921`

 3. **Database Issues**:
    - SQLite file will be created automatically
    - Ensure the application has write permissions

+### Recent Fixes Applied

+1. **Build Issue Resolution**:
+   - Created `nixpacks.toml` with proper .NET 8.0 SDK configuration
+   - Specified exact project file path in build commands
+   - Updated start command to use the correct build output path

+2. **Multiple Configuration Formats**:
+   - `railway.toml` - TOML format
+   - `railway.json` - JSON format
+   - `railway.yaml` - YAML format
+   - `railway` - Simple format
+   - `.nixpacks` - Alternative Nixpacks format

 ### Updating Your Application